diogo-aos/QCThesis/thesis.md

 5. Store
 6. Quantum Rotation Gate
 7. Collapse oracles
+8. Quantum cross-over and mutation
-8. Repeat 3-7 until generation (iteration) limit is reached
+9. Repeat 3-7 until generation (iteration) limit is reached

+The algorithm implemented and tested is a variant of the one described in [5].
+The genetic operations of cross-over and mutation are both part of the genetic algorithms toolbox, but were not implemented due to the suggestion from [1].
+This decision was based on the findings of [8], stating that the use of the angle-distance rotation method in the quantum rotation operation produces enough variability, with a careful choice of the rotation angle.

 ####  Initialize population of oracles
 The oracles are created in this step and all qubit coefficients are initialized with $\frac{1}{\sqrt{2}}$, so that the system will observe either state with equal probability.
+This value is chosen taken into account the necessary normalization of the coefficients.

 #### Collapse oracles
 Collapsing the oracles implies making an observation of each qubit of each qubit string in each oracle.
-This is done by first choosing a coefficient to use (which is irrelevant), e.g. $\alpha$.
-Then, we generate a random value $r$ between 0 and 1.
+This is done by first choosing a coefficient to use (either can be used), e.g. $\alpha$.
+Then, a random value $r$ between 0 and 1 is generated.
 If $\alpha \ge r$ then the system collapses to $[0]$, otherwise to $[1]$.

 #### K-Means
 In this step we convert the binary representation of the qubit strings to base 10 and use them those values as initial centroids for K-Means.
 For each oracle, classical K-Means is then executed until it stabilizes or reaches the iteration limit.
 The solution centroids are returned to the oracles in binary representation.